Hunting for states in the recent LHCb di-$J/\psi$ invariant mass spectrum: Numerical results and discussions

 For Fit-D in which the $2^{++}$ partial wave is implemented, our prediction is in good agreement below $7.2$~GeV, however, deviates from the events data of the bump around $7.3$~GeV.
-Nevertheless, the procedure of pole hunting reveals a pole structure located at \bea \sqrt{s_{\rm pole}}=(6919.8^{+17.2}_{-23.7}-i58.8_{-12.2}^{+10.9})~{\rm MeV}\ . \eea which can be associated to the $X(6900)$ state reported by the LHCb collaboration~\cite{Aaij:2020fnh}.
+Nevertheless, the procedure of pole hunting reveals a pole structure located at \bea \sqrt{s_{\rm pole}}=(6919.8^{+17.2}_{-23.7}-i58.8_{-12.2}^{+10.9})~{\rm MeV}\ . \eea which can be associated with the $X(6900)$ state reported by the LHCb collaboration~\cite{Aaij:2020fnh}.
 This finding indicates that the $J^{PC}$ quantum numbers are much more likely to be $2^{++}$.
 It can also be found from Table~\ref{tab:pole4cc} that the coupling strength of $X(6900)$ to the di-$\psi(2S)$ pair is much larger than the states in the other three channels.
 Hence, the di-$\psi(2S)$ channel is of particular importance to dynamically generate the $X(6900)$ resonant state.
+In other words, the $X(6900)$ state cannot be dynamically generated unless the heavier channel $\psi(2S) \psi(2S)$ is included.
+In the absence of the $\psi(2S) \psi(2S)$ channel, an alternative way of obtaining the $X(6900)$ state is to introduce a Castillejo-Dalitz-Dyson (CDD) pole in the amplitude, as done in Ref.~\cite{Guo:2020pvt}.
+It seems compatible between Ref.~\cite{Guo:2020pvt} and this study that the former requires a CDD pole and the latter finds that the resonance is mostly due to the dynamical contributions from the $\psi(2S)\psi(2S)$ channel, which is not included in Ref.~\cite{Guo:2020pvt} because of its rather large threshold compared to the $X(6900)$ mass.
+Namely, a CDD pole could mimic dynamically generated states by heavier channels, which are not included explicitly in the coupled-channel study.

-Interestingly, a RS-\RNum{2} pole with large imaginary part is also achieved in the $2^{++}$ partial wave amplitude, which reads \bea\sqrt{s_{\rm pole}}=6680.3^{+80.9}_{-53.0}-i136.1_{-46.4}^{+39.3}~{\rm MeV}\ . \eea The broad structure, ranging from $6.2$~GeV to $6.8$~GeV in the spectrum and dubbed threshold enhancement by the LHCb collaboration~\cite{Aaij:2020fnh}, probably contains also an inherent ingredient, here represented by the obtained dynamically generated pole of $J^{PC}=2^{++}$, in addition to the kinematical threshold effects.
+Interestingly, a RS-\RNum{2} pole with a large imaginary part is also achieved in the $2^{++}$ partial wave amplitude, which reads \bea\sqrt{s_{\rm pole}}=6680.3^{+80.9}_{-53.0}-i136.1_{-46.4}^{+39.3}~{\rm MeV}\ . \eea The broad structure, ranging from $6.2$ to $6.8$~GeV in the spectrum and dubbed threshold enhancement by the LHCb collaboration~\cite{Aaij:2020fnh}, probably contains also an inherent ingredient, here represented by the obtained dynamically generated pole of $J^{PC}=2^{++}$, in addition to the kinematical threshold effects.
 For more information on the poles we obtained, see Table~\ref{tab:pole4cc}.

 In Fig.~\ref{fig:pole-4c}, we plot the pole locations in the complex $\sqrt{s}$ plane.
 For comparison, the results of $X(6900)$ reported by the LHCb collaboration are also shown.
 Our determination of the $X(6900)$ state is consistent with the experimental values within 1-$\sigma$ uncertainties.